mdn/content/files/en-us/learn_web_development/extensions/forms/index.md

 ## Prerequisites

 Before starting this module, you should at least work through our [Introduction to HTML](/en-US/docs/Learn_web_development/Core/Structuring_content).
-At this point you should find the [Introductory guides](#introductory_guides) easy to understand, and also be able to make use of our [Basic native form controls](/en-US/docs/Learn_web_development/Extensions/Forms/Basic_native_form_controls) guide.
+At this point you should find the [Introductory tutorials](#introductory_tutorials) easy to understand, and also be able to make use of our [Basic native form controls](/en-US/docs/Learn_web_development/Extensions/Forms/Basic_native_form_controls) tutorial.

 Mastering forms however requires more than just HTML knowledge — you also need to learn some specific techniques to style form controls, and some scripting knowledge is required to handle things like validation and creating custom form controls.
 Therefore, before you look at the other sections listed below we'd recommend that you go away and learn some [CSS](/en-US/docs/Learn_web_development/Core/Styling_basics) and [JavaScript](/en-US/docs/Learn_web_development/Core/Scripting) first.